BOXING WEEK SALE Starts Now!

 Weaving Chainmail Rings

-Weave your ring as shown here, close er' up and your chainmaille is as good as new!
-This is not a difficult repair that anyone can do.
-If you have trouble visualizing the patterns just take your time and if you put a ring in wrong, just open it back up and try it again.
-Now, where do you get your rings?
+Weave your final ring as shown, close it up, and your chainmaille is good as new!
+This is a simple repair that anyone can do.
+If you struggle visualizing the pattern, take your time, and if a ring goes in wrong, just reopen it and try again.